Zackptg5/Cross-Compiled-Binaries-Android/build_script/README.md

   * Only limitation is the minimum api of 26 which is fine because api of 26 and newer is where this problem occurs - older roms will be fine with static
 * Other workaround for static compiles
   * Set alias with dns server arguments set (see the install.sh script in aria2 and curl folders) - need root to get the dns servers
+* For Android 12 and newer, static won't resolve dns at all unless manually specifed as above regardless of root status

 ### Credits